freesewing/freesewing/markdown/dev/reference/api/part/config/stack/en.md

 <Related>

-Please see [Stacks](/guides/patterns/stacks) in the Pattern Guide for more information about how stacks can be used.
+Please see [Stacks](/guides/designs/stacks) in the Design Guide for more information about how stacks can be used.

 </Related>